Redocly/redocly-cli/.changeset/flat-days-train.md

 "@redocly/openapi-core": minor
 ---

-Added resolving of plugin properties specific to the Reunite-hosted product family.
+Added a mechanism that resolves plugin properties specific to the Reunite-hosted product family.